 The first step for Alzheimer’s prevention, thus, is reducing the consumption of aluminium.
 Avoid aluminium rich foods such as cheese, poultry and meat products.
 It is also important to ensure that you do not handle your food in aluminium packages for the same reasons.
-Similarly, the use of aluminium pots, pans and other utensils should be avoided as far as possible.
+Similarly, the use of aluminium pots, pans, and other utensils should be avoided as far as possible.

-One of the most potent ways to prevent this disease is the addition of flavonoids in your diet.
+One of the most potent ways to prevent this disease is the addition of flavonoids to your diet.
 Flavonoids are anti-inflammatory and their antioxidant properties are suspected to regress the degeneration of brain cells.
 Flavonoids have many effective derivatives such as quercetin and kaempferol.
 These are naturally found in many fruits and vegetables.

-Some of the most commonly available fruits and vegetables that include flavonoids are cabbage, kale, citrus fruits such as oranges, apples, peaches and berries.
+Some of the most commonly available fruits and vegetables that include flavonoids are cabbage, kale, citrus fruits such as oranges, apples, peaches, and berries.
 While the content of flavonoids varies in all of these food items, berries are known to contain other substances that nourish the mental facilities.

 Berries are abundant sources of flavonoids.
-Since oxidative stress and inflammation are the root causes of brain ageing, it is important to tackle these processes through your diet.
+Since oxidative stress and inflammation are the root causes of brain aging, it is important to tackle these processes through your diet.
 It has been demonstrated through scientific studies that the anti-inflammatory properties of berries help in modulating the inflammation of signal pathways.